 Having to email, communicate, meet and advise strangers is also a good way to bump you out of your comfort zone.

-There’s probably good karma in there too, especially if you’ve had to help someone find EF-20.
+There’s probably good karma in there too, especially if you’ve had to help someone find a classroom in the depths of the engineering building.

 The Mentor program also gives you access to free coffee vouchers you can use when meeting with a mentee, nothing to sneeze at for a poor, sleep deprived student.